 · School choir and participation in music festivals

-· Cultural activities – Kapa Haka, Samoan, Indian groups
+· Cultural activities – Kapa Haka, Samoan, Indian and Tongan to name a few

 · Speech Contest